 “And most certainly I will lead them astray and excite in them vain desires, and bid them so that they shall slit the ears of cattle, and most certainly I will bid them so that they alter Allah’s creation; and whoever takes the Shaitan for a guardian rather than Allah he indeed shall suffer manifest loss.”
 (4:119)

 In other words, Allah and Satan are in a sort of mutual cooperation to allow mankind (especially non-Muslims) be deceived.
 Not divine by any means.
-In another place, the jinns (demons) Muhammad met at the desert of Taif said:
+In another place, Muhammad met a gang of jinn at the desert of Taif:

-“It has been revealed to me that a company of jinns listened (to the Quran).
+“It has been revealed to me that a company of jinn listened (to the Quran).
 They said: ‘We have really heard a wonderful recital.
 It gives guidance to the Right, and we have believed therein.
 We shall not join (in worship) any (gods) with our Lord.
 And Exalted is the Majesty of our Lord.
-He has taken neither a wife nor a son” (72:1-3).
+He has taken neither a wife nor a son” (Sura 72:1-3).

-Why listen to creatures who – according to Islam – specialise in eating excreta to tell us what recital is “beautiful?”
-Muslims say there are good and bad jinns, but how did they come to know that?
+Why listen to creatures who – according to Islam – specialise in eating excreta to tell us what recital is “wonderful?”
+Muslims say there are good and bad jinn, but how did they come to know that?
 As Christians, one main proof they are all evil is their denial of the Sonship of Jesus thus making God a liar (1 Jn.
 5:10).

 “Verily!
 He [Satan] has no power over those who believe and put their trust only in their Lord (Allah).
 His power is only over those who obey and follow him (Satan), and those who join partners with him (Allah) [i.e those who are Mushrikin – polytheists].”
 (16:99-100)

-Muslims love this passage because it somehow convinces them that anyone outside Islam must be somehow under Satan’s control.
-This assertion is false.
-At the battle of Uhud, the Muslim army was defeated by the Meccans and Muhammad had his teeth knocked out.
+Muslims love this passage because it somehow convinces them that anyone outside Islam must be under Satan’s control.
+This is a deception.
+Before the battle of Uhud, Muhammad prophesied victory but the Muslim army was defeated by the Meccans and Muhammad had his teeth knocked out.
 The reason:

 “Satan made their acts seem alluring to them and said [to the Muslims] ‘No one among men can overcome you this day while I am near you.'”
 (8:48)